HE Student Class Winners

 - Entries should be sent via a nominated single point of contact (normally a teacher or lecturer at the educational establishment) for each competition.
 The point of contact need not be a BCS member.
 The subject heading for all communication should be 'e-Learning Student Competition'.

-- The point of contact should submit a zip file or files with the identification of the author(s) for each, together with the contact details of the nominated point of contact, e.g. full name, name and address of the educational establishment, country and email address by Thursday 28 April 2022.
+- The point of contact should submit by Friday 30 June 2023 for their educational establishment, a zip file or files with the identification of the author(s) for each, together with the contact details of the nominated point of contact, e.g. full name, name and address of the educational establishment, country and email address.

 - For students having home-study, rather than conventional school attendance, a single person acting as point of contact for that region can submit the entries, but prior contact must be made in advance, with details of the group to be represented.